Rinshin-Jalal/Started-PC/README.md

-# Started-PC
-Messages on my Discord server
-If someone opened my pc

-## Hi 👋
+# Hi 👋

- `I just Build a Script that messages to discord using discord webhook`
+ `I just Build a Script that messages with photo of who open's it to discord using discord webhook`

+  Takes photo with OPENCV

  You can use this as well
  You just have to add your discord hook url to the variable in